SabinaCristea/the-wild-oasis/README.md

 ## App built using React, JavaScript & Vite

 ## Live Demo
-Click [here](https://the-wild-oasis-sabina.netlify.app/) to see the live demo of the Frontend Quiz.
+Click [here](https://the-wild-oasis-sabina.netlify.app/) to see the live demo of the Wild Oasis.

 ## Brief